 In May 2008, an Airbus A320 overshot the infamous ” 02 ” runway of Honduras Toncontin Airport, resulting in five death and prompting a runway extension in 2009.

 Even after the extension, 02 still reigns as one of the shortest commercial jet runways in the world at 6,112 feet.
-To put that in perceptive, Lax runways are nearly 3,00 feet longer.
+To put that in perceptive, Lax tracks are nearly 3,00 feet longer.

-At Toncontin, the pilot also has to contend with a treacherous, mountains terrain and some powerful wind gusts as a result of the aircraft’s high altitude.
+At Toncontin, the pilot also has to contend with a treacherous, mountain terrain, and some powerful wind gusts as a result of the aircraft’s high altitude.

 6. Madeira Airport, Madeira

 The Madeira airport’s notoriously narrow runway was widened some years ago, but that wasn’t until after tragedy already struck the Portuguese Island.

 In 1977, a Boeing 727 overshot the runway upon descent, Hydroplaned and then crashed, leaving 132 people dead.
 Flying into Madeira has become considerably less treacherous in the years since.
 But pilot landing there are still required to fly towards the mountains and then quickly turn and descend upon the final approach.

 Thankfully no further traffic incidents have occurred in the last 38 yards, but that doesn’t mean that the airport makes for a secure landing site.